Is cricket sustainable amid climate change? - ExBulletin

 South Africa, however, took no chances after touring India in 2015, when eight players and two members of the coaching and support staff in the southern city of Chennai were hospitalized from what officials said were the combined effects of food poisoning and heat. exhaustion.

-For the recent tour of South Africa, Govender brought inflatable tubs to cool players feet; electrolyte capsules for meals; slushies of ice and magnesium; and ice towels for the shoulders, face and back.
-South African uniforms were ventilated behind the knees, along the seams and under the armpits.
+For the recent tour of South Africa, Govender brought inflatable bathtubs to cool players’ feet; electrolyte capsules for meals; slushies of ice and magnesium; and ice towels for the shoulders, face and back.
+South Africa’s uniforms were ventilated behind the knees, along the seams and under the armpits.
 Players were weighed before and after training.
 The color of their urine was checked to prevent dehydration.
 During the June 9 game, some players jumped into ice baths to cool off.

+“Global warming is already wreaking havoc on our sport,” Pat Cummins, captain of the Australian test cricket team, which plays five-day matches, told Britain’s Guardian newspaper in February.

-2017, Sri Lankan players wore masks and had oxygen bottles available in the locker room to combat the heavy pollution during a match in New Delhi.
+In 2017, Sri Lankan players wore masks and had oxygen bottles available in the locker room to combat the heavy pollution during a game in New Delhi.
 Some players vomited on the field.

-in 2018, the English captain Joe Root was hospitalized with gastrointestinal distress, severe dehydration and heat stress during the famous five-day Ashes test in Sydney, Australia.
+In 2018, England captain Joe Root was hospitalized with gastrointestinal distress, severe dehydration and heat stress during the famous five-day Ashes test in Sydney, Australia.
 At one point, a heat index tracker recorded 57.6 degrees Celsius or 135.7 Fahrenheit.

-Also in 2018, India players were asked to limit showers to two minutes while playing in Cape Town during a prolonged drought there that caused the cancellation of club and school cricket.
+Also in 2018, India’s players were asked to limit showers to two minutes while playing in Cape Town during a prolonged drought there that caused the cancellation of club and school cricket.

-2019, Sydney air got so smoky during bushfire crisis that Australian player Steve OKeefe said it felt like he was smoking 80 cigarettes a day.
+In 2019, the air in Sydney became so smoky during a bushfire crisis that Australian player Steve O’Keefe said it felt like ‘smoking 80 cigarettes a day’.

 Climate change has affected every aspect of cricket, from batting and bowling strategy to horticulturists’ concerns about seed germination, pests and fungal diseases.
-Even Lords, the venerable cricket ground in Londonhas sometimes been forced to relax its stale dress code, most recently in mid-July, when customers were not required to wear jackets in the unprecedented heat.
+Even Lord’s, the venerable cricket ground in London, was sometimes forced to relax its stale dress code, most recently in mid-July, when customers were not required to wear jackets in the unprecedented heat.

 To be fair, some measures have been taken to help mitigate climate change.
 Matches sometimes start later in the day or are rescheduled.
 Cummins, the Australian captain, has started an initiative to have solar panels installed on the roofs of cricket clubs there.
-Lords runs entirely on wind energy.
+Lord’s operates entirely on wind power.
 The National Green Tribunal of India, a specialist body dealing with environmental issues, has ruled that treated wastewater should be used to irrigate cricket pitches rather than potable groundwater, which is scarce.

 But some in the cricket world say that climate change cannot be expected to be the most immediate concern in developing countries, where the basis of everyday life can be a struggle.
 And countries like India and Pakistan, where cricket is hugely popular, are among the least responsible for climate change.
 You hear the frequent admonition that rich, developed countries that emit the greatest amount of greenhouse gases must also do their part to reduce those emissions.